Jon Batiste tops Grammys; Silk Sonic soars, Rodrigo crowned

 “We are really trying our hardest to remain humble at this point,” .Paak said.
 “But in the industry, they call that a clean sweep!” later adding “drinks is on Silk Sonic tonight!”

-The win came after the night's festivities grew grim when Ukrainian President Volodymyr Zelenskyy addressed the gathering with an update on the war and his numbers included children injured and killed.
-"Our musicians wear body armor instead of tuxedos," he said.
-"We are fighting Russia, which brings horrible silence with its bombs.
-The dead silence.
-Fill the silence with your music."

-He ended by saying: "Tell the truth about the war on your social networks, on TV.
-Support us in any way you can any, but not silence.
-And then peace will come to all our cities.”

-Rodrigo’s won for best new artist put her in esteemed company including Carly Simon, Crosby, Stills & Nash, Tom Jones, the Beatles and Billie Eilish.
+Rodrigo’s win for best new artist put her in esteemed company including Carly Simon, Crosby, Stills & Nash, Tom Jones, the Beatles and Billie Eilish.

 A veteran of the “High School Musical” series, she became the breakout music star of 2021, leading with her massive viral hit “Drivers License” and following with the single “Good 4 U” and the aching album “Sour,” which took best pop vocal album.